 Coughing is a protective reflex to eliminate excess mucous or phlegm from the airways and make breathing easier.
-Although it is a good reflex, persistent cough for long periods can be a sign of respiratory conditions that may require medical treatment.
+Although it is a good reflex, at the same time it can be a sign of respiratory conditions that may require medical treatment.

-Read this post to know about the various types of cough, remedies, cough treatment, and when to seek medical care.
+Read this post to know about the various types of cough, causes, remedies, and when to seek medical care.

 Types And Causes Of Toddler Cough